brownstein/open-sourceror-old/PLANS.md

   - [DONE] need to make control come from engine, not component
   - need a way to open and execute multiple scripts
   - need a way to save scripts
-- create health / mana display
+- [DONE] create health / mana display
 - create context menu
 - make the script console appear / disappear